 They could also try to restart mothballed coal-fired energy plants and fill in the electricity gap with Germany’s abundant coal reserves.

 Based solely on carbon emissions, you would presumably choose the nuclear option.
 The most polluting fossil fuel, coal, is responsible for five percent of global greenhouse gas emissions.
 None of these are produced by nuclear power.

 German legislators saw things differently.
-The country’s parliament backed by members of the Green Party in coalition government passed an emergency legislation to reopen coal powered plants and to increase the production of renewable energies.
+The country’s parliament backed by members of the Green Party in a coalition government passed emergency legislation to reopen coal-powered plants and to increase the production of renewable energies.
 It would not be possible to restart nuclear power plants that have been closed or to change the timeframe for closing them.